 Offshore Pipeline Projects

-This 5-day course is a practical, hands-on work session in offshore pipeline project management, addressing the six key phases of project execution: development, engineering, procurement, construction, pre-commissioning, and start-up/operations.
+This course is a practical, hands-on work session in offshore pipeline project management, addressing the six key phases of project execution: development, engineering, procurement, construction, pre-commissioning, and start-up/operations.
 The course maintains a balance between lecture and work session using in-class exercises to demonstrate the relationships between sound practice and application.
 On the last day, participants will prepare and present development plans using key information learned from the course curriculum.

 Why You Should Attend